SwedishPaymentAndECRGroup/digital-receipt-standard/ArtsDR200WithSwedishExtensions/resources/docs/ARTS_DR200_with_Swedish_extension.md

 ##### Attachment - Swedish standard extension

 Base64 encoded binary files or external viewable resources can be attached to the receipt.
 This could be:
+* Text or image representation of the receipt
 * Insurance documents
 * Warranty documents
 * Assembly instructions